SofyFlorez/YOLOv5-Brushes-Detector/README.md

 ## Data Generation

-The synthetic data used for training was generated using the Jupyter Notebook file synthetic_data.ipynb.
+The synthetic data used for training was generated using the Jupyter Notebook file `synthetic_data.ipynb`.
 This notebook contains the code to generate synthetic data, including images with brushes in various scenarios to diversify the training dataset.

 ## Model Training